aKhadiemik/ProcureIt/README.md

 ## Alternative Technology Choices

 1. **Backend:** Django instead of Flask.
-Flask was chosen for its flexibility, aligning better with the project's simplicity and specific requirements.
+Django  chosen for its extensibility, aligning better with the project's specific requirements.

 2. **Database:** Contemplated using PostgreSQL as an alternative to MySQL.
 MySQL was chosen for its widespread adoption, robust performance, and compatibility with Python libraries.